Interparliamentary Assembly on Orthodoxy: History

 Massive protests broke out during the 2019 General Assembly in Tbilisi, Georgia, after the chairman of the assembly, a Russian communist named Sergei Gavrilov, made a number of public statements that were viewed by the Georgian public as denigrating Georgian sovereignty.

+The delegation from Russia, as well as the delegations from Belarus and Syria, were unable to attend the 2023 General Assembly due to EU sanctions.
+The election of a Polish president ended the three decade long Russian control of the presidency.

 Institutional bodies

 General Assembly

 The supreme organ of the I.A.O. is the General Assembly, consisting of delegations from all member parliaments.
 The General Assembly convenes once annually during the month of June.

 General Assembly timeline

 Presidents of the General Assembly

 The President of the General Assembly is elected for a two-year tenure by the plenary session of the Assembly.